pirovc/ganon/README.md

 	               --min-kmers 0.75 \
 	               -r reads.fq.gz

-Classify reads against 3 database (as if they were one) using the same error rate.
+Classification against 3 database (as if they were one) using the same error rate.

 ### Classifying reads against multiple databases with different error rates: